 - 1. FDA requires the sponsor or the sponsor-investigator to determine whether an IND or IDE is required for a particular study.
 The IRB may request the basis for the determination or request supporting documentation from the FDA.
 If the IRB is unable to resolve the issue, it will be considered a controverted issue and cannot approve the study until the matter is resolved. - 2.
 For investigational device studies, the IRB may determine that a device study is significant risk (SR) or non-significant risk (NSR).
 A SR device study must have an IDE from the FDA before the IRB can approve the investigation. - 3.
 Clinical investigations for measuring bioavailability or demonstrating bioequivalence shall be subject to principles and requirements of 21 CFR 320.

-For clinical trials which follow ICH-GCP requirements1, the following IRB review requirements must be met:
+For clinical trials which follow ICH-GCP requirements, consult with ICH E6 Guidance: